minhloi/dice/Dice/document/backlog.md

     - Be able to select attack, defend, or special abilities.

 6. Add GUI elements for seeing statistics:
-    - Button that brings to separate screen for highscores and records of actions chosen.
+    - A button that brings to separate screen for highscores and records of actions chosen.

 7. Add more advanced GUI elements:
     - Animations